-We strolled around the Royal Mile, which is formed by name given to the succession of streets that form the main artery that runs through the city of Edinburgh to connect Old Town to the 11th century visually stunning Edinburgh Castle.
-It is approximately one Scots mile long and is made up of the streets Castlehill, High, Lawnmarket, Canongate, and Abbey Strand.
+Peyton and I strolled around the Royal Mile, which is formed by the name given to the succession of streets that form the main artery that runs through the city of Edinburgh to connect Old Town to the 11th century visually stunning Edinburgh Castle.
+It is approximately one Scots mile long.
+Streets that make up the mile include Castlehill, High, Lawnmarket, Canongate, and Abbey Strand.

 Along the way, we encountered pubs with creative names, numerous cafes, elegant mansions, religious buildings, and trendy souvenir shops and boutiques.
 Most days we saw street performers who offered their talents for tips.
 As you might have guessed, one of the main attractions for us women were the many men dressed in kilts.